fbn776/fbn776/README.md

 # 💫 About Me:

-I'm currently trying to be a better programmer 🙂<br>Ask me about Js and python<br>Currently learning Kotlin
+I'm currently trying to be a better programmer 🙂<br>
+Doing some exciting stuffs!!

 ## 🌐 Socials: